Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933534009336664106/Celeste_KSvtIctHxA.png)
   \
-  Let the conveyer just fly you over DON'T climbjump, right dash when Madeline's head is in line with the hole in the background and buffer a fullheight climbjump and hold right to go over the spikes.
+  Let the conveyer just fly you over DON'T climbjump and DON'T hold jump, right dash when Madeline's head is in line with the hole in the background and buffer a fullheight climbjump and hold right to go over the spikes.
   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/933538323379667014/Celeste_568gARyUky.png)
   \